 5. Gifts For the Littlest Loves

-There are plenty of Easter gifts perfect for kids under one!
+There are plenty of Easter gift ideas perfect for kids under 1 year old!
 Teethers, bath toys, and rattles are some of our favorites.
 How cute is this carrot-themed rattle?
 Tiny baby slippers are another perfect addition to your baby’s basket.
 Is it baby’s first Easter?
 The basket itself could be a gift!
-Check out our list of quality-made personalized Easter baskets here.
+Check out our selection of quality Easter baskets, which you can personalize on the handle.

 6. New Snacks